 You must apply to Ofgem within 12 months of your renewable system being commissioned, to qualify for RHI payments.

-As there are a lot of stages you need to remember in order to qualify for payments, we've pulled together all of this information into an interactive checklist for you to download and keep.
+As there are a lot of stages you need to remember to qualify for payments, we've pulled together all this information into an interactive checklist for you to download and keep.
 Simply click to download our handy RHI checklist (pdf).